 - 1994 - Major league owners approve a new revenue-sharing plan keyed to a salary cap, which requires the players' approval.
 They will reject it, causing a strike.

 - 1995 - Former major league umpire Ron Luciano dies at the age of 57, victim of an apparent suicide.
-An American League umpire for 11 seasons, Luciano gained fame as one of the most colorful and flamboyant arbiters in the game's history, and as the other of four best-selling books of anecdotes about the game.
+An American League umpire for 11 seasons, Luciano gained fame as one of the most colorful and flamboyant arbiters in the game's history, and as the author of four best-selling books of anecdotes about the game.

 - 1999 - A fiberglass panel falls from the roof of Stade Olympique in Montréal, QC, home of the Expos, during the setup for an auto show.
 Five people are injured.